vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/configuring-workspaces/vtex-io-documentation-workspace-behavior-with-app-installations.md

 ## Install an app on master

-When installing an app on the master workspace, it is installed on every workspace that does not have this app installed.
+When you install an app on the master workspace, it is installed on every workspace that does not have this app installed.
 If a workspace has the same app installed with another major version, the app version on this workspace is unchanged.

 The following action: